foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* Single quotes in YAML are special and do not behave like most programmers expect:
+* Single quotes in YAML behave differently than most programmers expect:
-  * Escaping with `\` is *not* possible, instead `''` is used.
+  * Escaping with `\` is **not** possible; instead, `''` (two single quotes) is used.
-  * They to *not* prevent variable interpolation
+  * They do **not** prevent variable interpolation.
-* It is easier to troubleshoot malformed strings when they should be properly escaped to have the desired effect.
+* Properly escaping strings makes it easier to troubleshoot malformed strings and ensures the desired effect.
-* YAML requires that if you start a value with `{{ foo }}` you quote the whole line to distinguish between a value and a YAML dictionary.
+* YAML requires you to quote the entire line if it starts with `{{ foo }}` to distinguish between a value and a YAML dictionary.
-* Syntax highlighting usually works far better when stating strings by quoting.
+*-* Syntax highlighting generally works better when strings are explicitly quoted.